-Satoshi Fujiwara is a Kobe-born, Berlin-based artist and photographer.
+Satoshi Fujiwara is a Berlin-based artist and photographer.
 He initiates a pressing and critical action on the gazer, through the focal length set from portrayed subjects and the heterogeneous definition of his photographs, diverting from the standards of photo-journalism and an exclusively documentary dimension, thus producing a new emerging lexicon.

-He has exhibited internationally, including at Jameel Arts Centre, UAE (2021); Museum of Contemporary Art Toronto(MOCA Toronto), Canada (2019-2020); Fondazione Prada, Italy (2017, 2020); La Boverie, Belgium (2018); 21_21 Design Sight, Japan (2018); Deutsche Oper Berlin, Germany (2016), among others.
-He has participated in several art and photography fairs, art festivals, and biennials such as Biennale de l’Image Possible, La Boverie, Belgium (2018); Photo London, Somerset House, UK (2016); Paris Photo, Grand Palais, France (2015) ; Art Souterrain, Palais des congrès de Montréal, Canada, (2018); Unseen Photo Fair Amsterdam, Westergas, Netherland (2015), among others.
+He has been exhibiting internationally at key institutions includes Jameel Arts Centre Dubai, UAE, 2021; Museum of Contemporary Art Toronto, Canada, 2019-2020; Fondazione Prada, Italy, 2017/2020; La Boverie (former Palais des beaux-arts de Liège), Belgium, 2018; 21_21 Design Sight, Japan, 2018; Deutsche Oper Berlin, Germany, 2016, among others.
+He has participated in several art and photography fairs, art festivals, and biennials such as Biennale de l’Image Possible, La Boverie, Belgium, 2018; Photo London, Somerset House, UK, 2016; Paris Photo, Grand Palais, France, 2015; Art Souterrain, Palais des congrès de Montréal, Canada, 2018; Unseen Photo Fair Amsterdam, Westergas, Netherland, 2015, among others.

-In 2020, during the coronavirus pandemic, he had remotely created a short visual essay, Werewolves Playoffs, together with German filmmaker and literary author Alexander Kluge, commissioned as part of Fondazione Prada’s Finite Rants program.
+The artist has had collaborative projects with multidisciplinary institutions, brands and creative entities such as Sharjah Architecture Triennial, 2019; Deutsche Oper Berlin, 2016-2017; Issey Miyake, 2015; Balenciaga, 2020.
+During the COVID-19 pandemic, he has remotely created a short visual essay Werewolves Playoffs together with German filmmaker and literary author Alexander Kluge, commissioned as part of Fondazione Prada’s Finite Rants program in 2020.